 Leaders will give families the directions prior to the meet up and distribute supplies (if applicable) the day of the activity.
 The activity typically lasts about 60 mins.
 But, often times families will stay to eat, explore, and play for the remainder of the day.
 Leaders do not teach.
 You’re your child’s teacher.

 Talk to your children about the weekly theme in the days leading up to Forest School.
-Your nature journal will have a page for each week.
+Your nature book will have a page for each week.
 This will pique their curiosity, get them excited and give them basic knowledge about our activity.

 Dress for the weather.
 Rain boots, waterproof jackets, cold weather suits, gloves, hats, and bare feet will all be needed.
 Also, make sure your children have adequate water (water packs work great!) and snacks each week.

 We suggest a FS backpack to help keep all your supplies in one place and make getting out the door easier.
 Hikes are more fun when you’re prepared.
 Optional supplies would be: a whistle, field guides, a microscope, magnifying glass, multi-purpose tools, binoculars, a compass, and a net or bug catcher.
 You will also need a whittling kit most years.